TheodoreKostic/Tracking_features/README.md

   a python script that makes uses fits file to import V<sub>x</sub>, V<sub>y</sub>, T and B<sub>z</sub> values for the specific layer of Sun's photosphere in order to compare those simulation values with the FLCT-derived values for horizontal velocities and calculates the correlation between them.
+  Also does the same type of comparison after filtering velocities using gaussian filter.
 </p>